robinozer/portfolio4/README.md

 ![SCREENSHOT OF PYTHON VALIDATION](media/models-python-validation.png)
 ![SCREENSHOT OF PYTHON VALIDATION](media/views-python-validation.png)

-### Fixed bugs ###
+## Fixed bugs ##

-I wanted to add a feature where a user is prevented from making a double booking for the same date and time as one of their other bookings.
+I added a feature where a user is prevented from making a double booking for the same date and time as one of their other bookings.
 Initially I did this by adding if statements in the form_valid function for the create and edit booking views, so that an error was raised if the same user tried to double book for the same date and time.
 After a system crash, I deleted the if statement and went back to my model, where I added unique_together = ('date_time', 'email') into the meta class for the model.
 I then added an error handler directly in the template.
 This way, a booking made with the same e-mail adress and the same date and time raises an error and prompts the user to enter another date.
 It is not perfect however, as a user could still use different e-mail addresses in the booking form and make more than one booking for the same time and date.

+## Features to develop for better UX ##

+- The feature for preventing a user from making double bookings could be developed so that the user id is used in identifying the owner of the booking, instead of email.
+- Prevent bookings outside of the restaurant's opening hours: At the moment a user can request a booking at any time and date in the future, and it's up to the admin to not accept the booking if the time is not right.
+- When a user submits invalid form input for a new booking, the form clears and they get a red error alert prompting them to enter valid information.
+For smoother UX, the old information could prepopulate the fields, meaning the user would not have to re-enter all information from scratch.
+This is only the case when creating new bookings, not updating old ones.
+- Unfortunately due to time constraints these features could not be implemented in this project.

 ## Deployment ##